What Do HVAC Contractors Do? (2024 Guide)

 When Should You Call an HVAC Contractor?

-• Poor airflow: Low airflow can cause your unit to struggle to keep up, which can be a minor issue, such as needing to clean the ducts or replace the air filter.
-It can also involve the compressor, which is a little more complicated.
+- Poor airflow: Low airflow can cause your unit to struggle to keep up.
+This can be a minor issue, such as cleaning the ducts or replacing the air filter, or it can involve the compressor, which is a little more complicated.

 How To Hire a Professional

 Another consideration is how long the contractor has been working in the field and whether they offer the services you seek.
-Some HVAC contractors specialize in specific equipment, such as hydronic systems, which may require different skills than forced air systems.
+Some HVAC contractors specialize in specific equipment, such as hydronic systems, which may require skills different from those of forced air systems.

 Once you have a list of potential candidates, schedule a meeting and ask questions about their experience, credentials, and qualifications.
 These should include questions such as the following: